 A mostly fatty breast with a cancer compared to an extremely dense breast where the cancer would be undetectable

-WHAT CAN I DO IF I HAVE “CONSISTENT” OR “EXTREMELY” DENSE BREASTS?
+WHAT CAN I DO IF I HAVE “HETEROGENEOUSLY” OR “EXTREMELY” DENSE BREASTS?

 This is a complex question and there is no straight forward answer.

-Being “breast aware” is important for all women, but particularly women with higher breast density for their age.
+Being “breast aware” is important for all women, but particularly women with higher breast density.
 Get to know how your breasts feel and check them regularly.
 Any changes should be reported to your GP.
 Regular breast examinations can also be scheduled with your GP.